 JRS, J. RETTENMAIER & Söhne Group

 JRS is a family-owned company founded in 1878.
-JRS currently employs more than 2400 people at more than 30 production plants world-wide.
+JRS currently employs more than 3000 people at more than 80 manufacturing and regional sales organizations around the world.
 JRS is committed to the development, processing and optimization of high-grade natural fibers from cellulose, wood, grain and fruit plants for use in pharmaceuticals, foodstuffs and technical applications.
 The products are mainly used as additives for the industry.
 The research facilities of JRS have equipment for the mechanical and chemical modification of organic cellulosic plant materials and their characterization.
 JRS is a solution provider with extensive functional know-how, expertise in applications, specific raw material selection, application support, metering and conveying systems as well as global QA and logistics support.

 MUNKSJO APPRIEU Munksjo France